olivopaolo/boing/doc/source/index.rst

 - encode and forward data to target outputs (e.g. TUIO, OSC, JSON);
 - record and replay the data flow;
 - process gesture data (calibration, smoothing filtering, debugging, etc.);
+- debug and get statistics of the data flow.

 ..
    |boing| is licensed under the `GNU GPL2`_ license and it is being